fiolj/sparta/doc/web/surf_react.rst

 all possible reactions is <= 1.0, which should normally be the case if reasonable reaction coefficients are defined.

-IMPORTANT NOTE: A surface reaction model can not be specified for surfaces whose surface collision style does not support reactions.
+.. important:: A surface reaction model can not be specified for surfaces whose surface collision style does not support reactions.
 Currently this is only the *vanish* collision style.
 See the :ref:`surf_collide<command-surf-collide>` doc page for details.

 --------------